RickyLoader/PlexGap/README.md

 ### TMDB API Key & TMDB Read Access Token

-PlexGap utelises the TMDB API to find out whether a movie is part of a series, and to find the other members of these series.
-The read acccess token allows the application temporary write access to create a list on your TMDB profile containing the movies that were found.
+PlexGap utelises the TMDB API to find out whether a movie is part of a series.

+The read acccess token allows temporary write access to create a list on your TMDB profile containing the movies that were found.

 To obtain an API key for TMDB, create a free account and verify your email.